7 CTOs Share Their Insights On Managing Distributed Teams

 Remote development teams are an asset for entrepreneurs and businesses looking to expand the talent pool.
 Rise in remote work opportunities helps you in connecting with experienced developers across distributed time zones.
-Also, it’s the best way of identifying and filling the skill need-gaps.
+It’s also the best way of identifying and filling the skill need-gaps.

 But is it easy to hire talented developers and maintain a distributed development team?

 This is what we asked seven talented and experienced CTOs from various industries.
-Moreover, they also revealed specific management strategies that can facilitate long-term stability to let you retain and nurture a great remote workforce while minimizing risks when outsourcing.
+They also revealed specific management strategies that can facilitate long-term stability to let you retain and nurture a great remote workforce while minimizing risks when outsourcing.

 1. Austin Wang, CTO at Groove.co